MinishLab/model2vec/README.md

 ```

 ## What is Model2Vec?
 Model2Vec is a simple and effective method to distill any sentence transformer into static embeddings.
 It works by inferencing a vocabulary with the specified Sentence Transformer model, reducing the dimensionality of the embeddings using PCA, weighting the embeddings using zipf weighting, and storing the embeddings in a static format.
+When a vocabulary is passed, a word-level tokenizer is created on the fly based on the vocabulary.
+When output embeddings are used, the subword tokenizer from the Sentence Transformer is used.

 This technique creates a small, fast, and powerful model that outperforms other static embedding models by a large margin on a a number of relevent tasks, while being much faster to create than traditional static embedding models such as GloVe, without need for a dataset.